Policies and Procedures

 In the case of the M.F.A., course work completed as part of an M.A., M.S., or M.A.T. degree may, with the approval of the student’s department, be counted toward the M.F.A., provided it otherwise meets the conditions stated in this bulletin.

 In the case of the Dual Master’s Program, certain reductions are allowed in the total number of hours required if the two degrees had been taken separately.
-The Dual Master’s Program involves two degrees at the master’s level; the degrees may be under the jurisdiction of the University Graduate School or of another school (e.g., Business, Journalism, Law, Library and Information Science, Philanthropic studies, Public and Environmental Affairs, Public Health).
-For further information, see below (under Requirements for Master’s Degrees) and the departmental entries for Central Eurasian Studies, Comparative Literature, East Asian Languages and Cultures, Economics, Environmental Programs, Fine Arts, Folklore and Ethnomusicology, Geography, History, History and Philosophy of Science, Journalism, Latin American and Caribbean Studies, Library and Information Science, Music, Nursing Science, Philanthropic Studies, Russian and East European Institute, and West European Studies.
+The Dual Master’s Program involves two degrees at the master’s level; the degrees may be under the jurisdiction of the University Graduate School or of another Indiana University school.
+For further information, see below (under Requirements for Master’s Degrees) and the departmental entries for African American and African Diaspora Studies, African Studies, Biology, Central Eurasian Studies, Chemistry, Comparative Literature, East Asian Languages and Cultures, Economics, English, Environmental Programs, Fine Arts, Folklore and Ethnomusicology, Geography, History, History and Philosophy of Science, Information and Library Science, Institute for the Studies of Europe, Jewish Studies, Journalism, Latin American and Caribbean Studies, Music, Near Eastern Languages and Cultures, Nursing Science, Philanthropic Studies, Philosophy, Physics, and Russian and East European Institute.

 Work counted toward a master’s degree may also be counted toward the Ph.D. if it has been approved by the student’s advisory committee and if it otherwise meets the conditions stated in this bulletin, including the rules governing the transfer of credit from other institutions.